 I appreciate your interest in FIST.
 Still, FIST creates quite a bit of email traffic, and you would save yourself and myself time by not asking whether FIST can do anything in addition to what is described above.
 Let me clearly state that FIST

-Financial support and generous hardware grants for this project were provided Sun Microsystems, and by NSF Grant CCR-9504192.
-A good deal of the work for FIST was carried out while I was with the Computational Geometry Lab of the State University of New York at Stony Brook, Stony Brook, USA.
-The current version of FIST is the result of a major revision of that old code, with the work having been carried out here at the University of Salzburg.
+Financial support and generous hardware grants for the very initial phase of this project were provided Sun Microsystems, and by NSF Grant CCR-9504192.
+A good deal of the work for the original version of FIST was carried out while I was with the Computational Geometry Lab of the State University of New York at Stony Brook, Stony Brook, USA.
+The current version of FIST is the result of a major revision and re-writing of that old code, with the work having been carried out entirely here at the University of Salzburg.

 The source code for FIST is available for both academic and commercial use.
 Indeed, the code has been in wide-spread use, both commercially and within academic research projects.
 Send me an email and I will let you know the details of how you could use my code.
 However, in order to avoid any disappointment, let me warn you upfront that FIST has not been released into the public domain!